AdobeDocs/workfront.en/help/quicksilver/workfront-proof/wp-tech-corner/troubleshooting/corrupted-interface-font-pv-mac.md

 Another approach would be to use a font cache utility such as e.g. FontNuke and clear the cache with its&nbsp;help.

 Many prepress and artworking/design studios also use Universal Type Server software to manage licensing and distribution of fonts.
-Sometimes, a problem can occur with the&nbsp;Universal Type&nbsp;Server&nbsp;Font Cache, which can cause the Workfront Proof annotations to disappear.
+Sometimes, a problem can occur with the&nbsp;Universal Type&nbsp;Server&nbsp;Font Cache, which can cause the [!DNL Workfront] Proof annotations to disappear.

 To fix, clear the Universal Type Server Font Cache and restart Universal Type Server.